Perfec5/Sales-performsnce/README.md

 Inventory Optimization: Adjust inventory based on sales trends to align with demand.

 Targeted Promotions: Boost sales during low-performing months through targeted marketing.

+Add Profitability Metrics:
+Include profit margin and net profit views in the dashboard to evaluate the real value of top-selling items.

+Implement Real-Time Monitoring:
+Set up alerts in Power BI for sudden spikes in loss rates by category or time period.

+Rethink Marketing and Bundling Strategies:
+Bundle high-risk, high-sales items with fast-moving ones to reduce inventory loss and increase turnover.

 # DASHBOARD